🌻 📖 Alien::Build::Manual::FAQ

 For testing I would like to test both system and share installs!

 You can use the ALIEN_INSTALL_TYPE environment variable.
 It will force either a share or system install depending on how it is set.
-For travis you can do something like this:
+For Travis-CI you can do something like this:

 env: